Player Setup

 },

-Configure which commands appear on the lock screen and in the notification.
+Configure which commands appear on the lock screen, notification, and native media session (including Android Auto when the host connects to your playback service).

 import { PlayerCommand } from '@rntp/player';